tawansf/tiktok-clone/README.md

 ## Hi there 😊

-This is a project created to study new technologies and good code practices
+This is a project created to study new technologies and code best practices

 ### Technologies